All England Eleven: History

-In the late 1840s, Nottinghamshire CCC player William Clarke recognised that a professional touring eleven could enhance the local and fragmented popularity of cricket.
-In 1846, he founded what would become known as the "All-England Eleven" as an all-professional team that played a few games in the North of England against more-than-eleven local teams.
-He originally called his side "Eleven of England".
+In the late 1840s, Nottinghamshire player William Clarke recognised that a professional touring eleven could enhance the local and fragmented popularity of cricket.
+In 1846, he founded what would become known as the "All England Eleven" as an all-professional team that played "odds matches" in the North of England against local teams.
+Clarke originally called his team the "Eleven of England".
 The squad arguably comprised the best English professional players of the time, as well as two nominally "amateur" cricketers, Alfred Mynn and Nicholas Felix.
+The team for the first match, which was against Twenty of Sheffield in September 1846, was: Clarke, Mynn, Jemmy Dean, William Dorrinton, Joe Guy, Will Martingell, Tom Sewell Sr, George Butler, Villiers Smith, and William Hillyer.
+Commenting on this team, the ACS said that its "quality did justice to its title".

-The All-England Eleven was inundated with requests for fixtures and received a payment from its opponents (who could in turn hope for a large attendance).
-During the following years, helped by the development of railways, the team regularly toured Great Britain, doing much to increase the popularity of the game in areas that had previously not seen high class cricket.
+The All England Eleven was inundated with requests for fixtures.
+It received payment from its opponents, who in turn could hope for a large attendance.
+During the following years, helped by the growth of the railway network, the team regularly toured Great Britain, doing much to increase the popularity of the game in areas that had not previously seen high-class cricket.
+One such match was played from 22 to 24 June 1854 at a venue called Wintle's Field in Bristol, where the AEE met 22 of West Gloucestershire, and won by 149 runs.
+The home team included its founders, the brothers-in-law Alfred Pocock and Henry Mills Grace.
+Watching the game was Martha Grace, sister of the former and wife of the latter.
+She was with other members of the Grace family, including her five-year-old son W. G., who recorded in his Reminiscences (1899) that it was the first "great match" he ever saw.

-The first overseas English tour, in North America, comprised six "All-England Eleven" players as well as six "United All-England Eleven" professionals.
+The first overseas English tour, to North America in 1859, comprised six All England Eleven players and six of the United All England Eleven.

-The players were better paid by Clarke than they were by the Marylebone Cricket Club or the counties, but Clarke, who was captain as well as manager of the team, received by far the largest part of the profit.
-In 1852 some of the professionals, led by John Wisden and Jemmy Dean, were dissatisfied by Clarke's ungenerous and undemocratic behaviour and sought larger wages.
-They broke away from the team and created the United All-England Eleven.
+Clarke, who was captain as well as manager of the team, was careful to pay his players more than they could get from Marylebone Cricket Club (MCC) or the county clubs (only four had been founded by 1846).
+However, Clarke kept by far the largest part of the profit for himself.
+In 1852, some of the professionals, led by John Wisden and Jemmy Dean, became dissatisfied with Clarke's ungenerous and undemocratic behaviour.
+Seeking increased income, they broke away from the AEE and created the United All England Eleven (UEE).
 Other similar teams appeared from the late 1850s.

-George Parr led the team after Clarke's death in 1856.
-From 1857 the two main "All-England Elevens" regularly played against each other.
-In 1859, six members of each team composed the squad of the first ever overseas touring English team, which played several games in the United States and in Canada.
+George Parr led the AEE after Clarke's death in 1856.
+From 1857, the two main England Elevens played an annual match against each other.
+In 1859, six members of each team composed the squad of the first-ever English overseas touring team, which played several games in Canada and the United States.